coderaman07/100-Days-of-Code/Readme.md

 ## Day 29

 Done with the Payment system and now also with the user based view where a user can have some setting according to the user settings ( Wanna try this website ??
 DM me on my [Instagram](https://instagram.com/aman_.1107))

+## Day 30

+Fixed some bugs in this website like the user image was not loading and the password was not secure when it was going in the Database.
+Finally Done with the Mini Project of my friend I can still make it good than its current position but I have to build my own Project also which I am thinking to make a Youtube clone with a Hotstar look or GUI Tell me on my [Instgram](https://instagram.com/aman_.1107)

 ## Contributing